• Skip to primary navigation

 • Beans or green grams: Cook some beans or green grams in a pot with water and spices until they are soft.
 If you like bean stew, this is a great dish to serve with Chapatis.

-African Chapati With Beef Stew
+African Chapati With Beef Stew and different sides.

 FAQs

-Is chapati Indian or African?
+Is Chapati Indian Or African?

 Chapati is a dish that was influenced by Indian immigrants who came to East Africa.
 It is now considered a staple in East African cuisine but essentially consists of the same ingredients as the Indian Chapati.